 with $\mu_{R,0} = \rho v {\rm e}^{\betaps|\bar{\eta}_{Q_i}|}$ the central scale.
 The factor $z$ is the fraction of the emitter-momentum carried away by the radiation.
 With this, $1-z$ ensures that scale compensation at NLL is present for soft emissions, but not for hard emissions.
-We omit this term for the LL-accurate shower Dipole-$k_t$, but include the CMW factor $K$.
+We should omit this term for the LL-accurate shower Dipole-$k_t$, but we do include the CMW factor $K$ by default.
 Renormalisation-scale variations are probed taking $x_R \in \{0.5,1,2\}$, and the infrared cutoff of the shower is implemented such that $\as(\mu_R^2) = 0$ for $\mu_R < x_R \times 0.5$~GeV.
 Factorisation-scale uncertainties are probed independently from the renormalisation scale, and are assessed using